geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 So ops-children is the root node and ops-child has things going off of it.

 ##### **Geohot** [[00:09:42](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=582)]
-So if you have like... let's say I have like a...
+So if you have like.. let's say I have like a..

 ##### **Geohot** [[00:09:48](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=588)]
 A child is a child of children.
 A child is a child of children, yes.
 You kind of don't need the children op.
 I tried it without it.
 And just having the child ops on the other op.
 But there were some annoyances there.
 It was better to just have them both.
-So yeah, it is a little bit of a...
+So yeah, it is a little bit of a..
 Maybe add a little wider graph with a children and then as many childs as you want on the op.

 ##### **Geohot** [[00:10:24](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=624)]
 So that's just us children extraction.